AisuruSenka/FE8_Sacred_Heroes/README.md

+# BUGFIXES: 11/3/25

+- Fixed a bug wherein Hodr does not remain in the party at the end of Alfonse's Ch.
+10 and Mirabilis does not properly get recruited in Alfonse's Ch.
+12

+- Added Garytop's Nidavellir portrait

 # ABOUT THIS ROMHACK
 Hello!
-As of present (10/31/25), this romhack is MOSTLY finished.
+As of present (11/3/25), this romhack is MOSTLY finished.
 The only truly unfinished things are supports.
 The finished supports are listed below, but more supports listings are there with placeholder text.
 I do intend to come back and finish them at a